space-bacon/lancaster-mode/README.md

 📘 **MIT License**
 This project is open source under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute it, with attribution, for personal or commercial purposes.
+Use it freely with attribution for personal or commercial use.

 ---